FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Tue Dec 31 2024
+Last update on Wed Jan 01 2025
-🤖 This README.md is updated with wickedness, by Dimbot 🦁️
+🤖 This README.md is updated with pleasure, by Dimbot 🦁️